GracesGames/GracesGames.github.io/_posts/2017-07-23-Simple-File-Browser.markdown

 ##### Motivation

 After releasing the _2D Tile Map Level Editor_ in the Unity Asset Store, a GitHub issue was created that the project did not build.
-Having used only the source code version, I confirmed that building was not possible since the Unity Editor namespace was required in the project.
+Having used only the source code version until then, I confirmed that building was not possible since the Unity Editor namespace was required in the project.
 The namespace was used for the EditorUtility.OpenFilePanel and EditorUtility.SaveFilePanel methods used to save files.

 A solution to this problem, would be to create my own file browser.
-After some research, I also noticed a great lack of free and open source file browser in the Unity Asset Store.
-So I created the Simple File Browser, which allows the user to browser their file system and to save and load file.
+After some research, I also noticed a great lack of free and open source file browsers in the Unity Asset Store.
+So, I created the Simple File Browser, which allows the user to browse their file system and to save and load files.

 ##### Gameplay